-Additional information about the trading of futures, forwards, and options is available in the weekly Commitments of Traders ("COT") reports, which are published by the Commodity Futures Trading Commission ("CFTC")^{9,10} for each week when greater than 20 firms have reportable positions in a particular product.
+Additional information about the trading of futures, forwards, and options is available in the weekly Commitments of Traders ("COT") reports, which are published by the Commodity Futures Trading Commission ("CFTC")11 for each week when greater than 20 firms have reportable positions in a particular product.

 Figure 5 summarizes the concentration of open interest in 2016 and 2017 vintage ICE futures and options contracts.
-The figure reports the net long positions in three categories: (i) the four firms with the largest long positions (see "Top 4 Firms"), (ii) the four firms with the largest long positions not including the Top 4 (see "Next 4 Firms"), and (iii) all other long positions.
-The figure also reports the net short positions in three categories: (i) the four firms with the largest short positions (see "Top 4 Firms"), (ii) the four firms with the largest short positions not including the Top 4 (see "Next 4 Firms"), and (iii) all other short positions.
+The figure reports the net long positions in three categories: (i) the four firms with the largest long positions, (ii) the four firms with the largest long positions not including the Top 4, and (iii) all other long positions.
+The figure also reports the net short positions in three categories: (i) the four firms with the largest short positions, (ii) the four firms with the largest short positions.

-Each day, firms with an open interest of 25 contracts or more are required to report their positions to the CFTC.
+11 Each day, firms with an open interest of 25 contracts or more are required to report their positions to the CFTC.
 The CFTC categorizes each firm as Commercial if it engages in trading primarily to supply its own need for allowances or Non-Commercial if it trades for another purpose.
 Hence, compliance entities are generally designated as Commercial and other entities are frequently designated as Non-Commercial.
 Each Tuesday, the CFTC issues the COT report, which is a summary of the long and short positions of participants in the market.